 This capital city, located on the island of New Paradise, is the largest city among the 30 inhabited islands in the Bahamas.
 About 70 percent of all residents of the Bahamas live in Nassau, making it the economic center of this country.
 Once a colony of Great Britain, the Bahamas gained full independence in 1973, but plenty of English influences can still be found in the culture, architecture, and everyday life.

-With vibrant colors, beautiful weather, and friendly people, you need to get out and explore when your cruise ship docks in Nassau.
-To help you narrow down your choices, below are our five Best Things to do in Nassau, Bahamas on a Cruise.
+With vibrant colors, beautiful weather, and friendly people, you should get out and explore when your cruise ship docks in Nassau.
+To help you narrow down your choices, below are our Best Things to Do in Nassau, Bahamas on a Cruise.

-Five Best Things to do in Nassau, Bahamas on a Cruise
+Best Things to Do in Nassau, Bahamas on a Cruise

 Visit Atlantis For the Day

 Located on Paradise Island, the Atlantis Bahamas Resort is a world famous casino and resort that offers visitors a variety of attractions and is definitely one of the best things to do in Nassau, Bahamas on a cruise.
-Note, you will need to purchase a tour either through the cruise company or at Atlantis as access to sites is restricted.
+Note, you will need to purchase either an excursion through the cruise company or tickets at Atlantis as access to most sites are restricted.
 Atlantis staff are situated throughout the resort to ensure only paying guests are permitted in the designated areas.

 The most popular attraction is the Aquaventure Water Park, one of the Top 25 Water Park Attractions in the world as rated by TripAdvisor.
 Most excursions to the water park run about 6-8 hours, providing you with time to see the surrounding grounds as well.

-If water parks aren’t your thing, many cruise lines also offer excursions that include self-guided tours of the grounds (e.g., see Carnival Cruise Lines, Royal Caribbean International, and Norwegian Cruise Lines, among others).
-These tours will give travelers access to explore the hotels and other sites like “The Dig” and Shark Encounters, as well as access to the lagoon and beaches at the resort.
+If water parks aren’t your thing, many cruise lines also offer excursions that include self-guided tours of the grounds.
+These tours will give travelers access to explore the hotel and other sites like “The Dig” and Shark Encounters, as well as access to the lagoon and beaches at the resort.

-Soak up some of the British influence and history, while exploring the city’s more memorable highlights during an organized tour of Nassau, Bahamas.
-Depending on whether you book through the cruise line or arrange a private tour directly with an operator or third-party provider like Shore Excursions Group, the city tour could include a variety of stops.
+Soak up some of the British influence and history while exploring the city’s more memorable highlights during an organized tour of Nassau, Bahamas.
+Depending on whether you book through the cruise line or arrange a private tour directly with a local tour operator or third-party provider, your island tour could include a variety of stops.

 Most tours will stop at Fort Fincastle and the Queen’s Staircase.
 Built out of coral rock, these 66 stairs were constructed using hammers and chisels by slaves during the late 18th century.
 Other popular forts include the largest fort, Fort Charlotte and the oldest fort, Fort Montagu.